SamirTalwar/talks/staying-lean-with-application-logs.md

 So, we're logging.
 All we need to do now is to push those events to a log collector such as [Fluentd][] or [Logstash][], and have it push them somewhere that can push them outwards again.

 A log-powered event bus.
-Sounds crazy.
+It'll never work.

 Let's do it.

 [Fluentd]: http://www.fluentd.org/
 [Logstash]: https://www.elastic.co/products/logstash